Why Do We Watch Fireworks On The 4th Of July?

 RELATED: 10 MOST PATRIOTIC STATES RANKED, DID YOURS MAKE THE CUT?

 So, what’s the history behind this beloved Independence Day tradition?
-As it turns out, Americans have celebrated the 4th of July with fireworks since the very beginning.
+As it turns out, Americans have celebrated the 4th of July with fireworks since the nation’s earliest days.

 The First Organized Independence Day Celebration Was In 1977

 The U.S. Declaration of Independence was officially adopted on July 4, 1776.
-History (formerly The History Channel) details how the first organized Independence Day celebration occurred one year later in Philadelphia, Pennsylvania.
+History (formerly The History Channel) describes how the first organized Independence Day celebration took place the following year in Philadelphia, Pennsylvania.

 The Pennsylvania Evening Post reported that the day’s celebrations ended with “a grand exhibition of fireworks (which began and concluded with thirteen rockets) on the Commons, and the city was beautifully illuminated.